Vitamins are a group of substances essential for normal cell function, growth and development.

 The Food and Nutrition Board at the Institute of Medicine establish recommended dietary allowances (RDAs) for vitamins.
 The recommendations reflect how much of each nutrient you should receive on a daily basis, based on the known nutritional needs of practically all healthy people.

-The best way to get the daily requirement of essential vitamins is to eat a balanced diet that contains a variety of foods from the food guide pyramid.
+The best way to get the daily requirement of essential vitamins is to eat a

 Specific recommendations for each vitamin depend on age, gender, and other factors (such as pregnancy).